-Swimming pool Leak detection
+Swimming pool Leak detection in Los Angeles

 Southern California next to Arizona is an excellent place to own a swimming pool.
 Once installed, however, swimming pools are not without issues.
 With seismic activity, unstable soil conditions coupled with age, pool leaking is unfortunately commonplace her in Los Angeles.
 Swimming pool Leak detection is a necessary component to determining if water loss is typical or otherwise atypical.
 A DIY pool leak test such as a bucket test is in our opinion, a good first step in determining where the water leaving the pool is via the sky, or the soil first step.
 Bucket tests are great not because it’s the cheapest way to go… but because you will rule out swimming pool leak verses evaporation fairly quickly and for the cost of one bucket.

 95% of all swimming pool and spa leaks are within a 3ft radius of the pool or spa itself